suleymancangungor/DrillGame/README.md

 # DrillGame
 A game where you try to collect underground minerals before your fuel runs out.
-I used JavaFx library.
+I used JavaFx framework.